-Located in Athens, Zaatar assists refugees with a focus on unaccompanied minors, single women, and mothers with children.
+Located in Athens, Zaatar assists all refugees and asylum seekers with a focus on single women, mothers with children, and LGBTs.

 In Arabic ‘za’atar’ is a mix of herbs used daily in Middle Eastern cuisine.
 Just as the herbs combined together enhance the food they are cooked with so we believe that people with various backgrounds, skills and interests enrich each other too.